Signed in as:

 Voting is power.
 It allows us to have a say in government affairs.
 Casting your vote indicates to political leaders how you want them to exercise their collective rights.
 The equal power of the people is what defines a republic, and it is what makes our democracy work.
 Citizens can vote for Democrats, Republicans, or independent parties—this is their choice.
 Make your voice heard with your vote!

-Join us for the BHS Podcast to learn more about voting and the Elevating Civil Rights Program.
-Every election is an opportunity to shape the future of the City of Houston and the country.
-By voting, we can help elect leaders who align with our values, priorities, and vision for a better Houston and a better world.
+Participating in elections gives African Americans the chance to back candidates and policies that tackle systemic inequalities, strengthen education and healthcare, and work toward a fairer society.
+Tune in to the BHS Podcast to hear more about voting and the Elevating Civil Rights Program.
+Each election is a chance to influence the future of Houston and the nation, helping to choose leaders who share our values, priorities, and vision for a better city and a better world.

 Please schedule a representative to talk about voting to youth, teenagers, or adults by calling the office at (281) 4005-0006.
 Let's have a celebration exercising our rights.
 In addition, we offer BHS Community Café' to have conversations over topics important to the community offering best practices.
 There are benefits and informative information at these events.
 Again, call the office to book your event.
 Light refreshment is provided.